-In the 1960s Melbourne-based practice Yuncken Freeman was one of the largest architectural firms in Australia, with a reputation for modern, high quality design and meticulous detailing.
-The firm originated in 1933 when Otto Abrecht Yuncken (1903-1951) and brothers John (1898-1962) and Tom Freeman (1904-1971) set up practice.
+Dillingham Estates House, was photographed near completion in 1975 by the eminent photographer, Wolfgang Sievers.
+Yuncken Freeman, architect In the 1960s Melbourne based Yuncken Freeman was one of the largest architectural practices in Australia, with a reputation for modernism, high quality design and meticulous detailing.
+The firm originated in 1933 when Otto Abrecht Yuncken 1903-1951) and brothers John (1898-1962) and Tom Freeman (1904-1971) set up practice.
 In the 1930s the firm's work concentrated on hospital design and high-quality residential work.
-The commercial and corporate side of the business was built by Barry Patten (1927-2003) and John Gates (1924-1996), when they joined the firm as partners in 1951.
-Yuncken Freeman was the most successful and prolific architectural practice during the 1960s and 70s, designing many award-winning office buildings in the city.
-These included Eagle House at 473 Bourke Street, in 1971, (VHR1807, HO901) the BHP tower at 130-148 William Street (VHR1699, HO767) and the Royal Insurance building at 430-442 Collins Street (1965).
-Yuncken Freeman had an unequalled national reputation for superb architectural detailing and classically simple forms.
-The firm continued until the late 1980s, completing work for the University of Melbourne, amongst many large institutional and corporate clients (Goad & Willis eds., 2012:781-2).
+The commercial and corporate side of the business was built by Barry Patten (1927-2003) and John Gates (1924-1996) when they joined the firm as partners in 1951.
+Yuncken Freeman was the most successful and prolific architects during the 1960s and 70s, designing many award-winning office buildings in the city.
+These included Eagle House 473 Bourke Street, in 1971, (VHR1807, HO901) and the BHP tower, 130-148 William Street (VHR1699, HO767) and the Royal Insurance building at 430-442 Collins Street (1965).
+Yuncken Freeman had an unequalled national reputation for superb architectural detailing and classically simple forms that had prevailed over the architecture of their contemporaries in Melbourne and Sydney.
+The firm continued until the late 1980s, completing work for Melbourne University, amongst many large institutional and corporate clients (Goad & Willis eds., 2012:781-2).